 For fear of being outdone by competitors, business leaders are looking to increase the speed at which they transform their businesses and are exploring new ways of offering services to customers digitally.

 Digital transformation is usually inspired by the need for new business models and new revenue streams, which are prompted by the evolving expectations of customers regarding products and services.

 Replatforming is the process by which an online brand changes from one platform to another, and is an important step in transformation.
+This can be done on Magento, Sitecore, Shopify, BigCommerce and many more platforms.
 Digital transformation allows you to utilise technologies and processes, as well as people, to change and improve the way your business operates.
 The process gives you the option to add new features, integrate with numerous partners and third-party solutions, and easily manage upgrades.